tstromberg/sigstore-the-local-way/README.md

 softhsm2-util --init-token --slot 0 --label fulcio
 ```

-For the purpose of this tutorial, set both the SO (Security Officer) and User PIN to `2324`.
+For this tutorial, set both the SO (Security Officer) and User PIN to `2324`.

 ### 3.3: Create a CA certificate with OpenSC